-- Enhance your interpersonal and group communications skills in order to learn independently and make effective decisions through self-reflection on your own practice.
+- Develop interpersonal and group communication abilities to enable independent learning, collaboration, and informed decision-making through reflection on your own practice.

-- Develop your ability to systematically understand and critically evaluate research and research methodologies relevant to digital technologies in education, and apply this knowledge in actual research projects.
+- Systematically understand and critically assess research and methodologies relevant to digital technologies in education, applying this knowledge in research projects.

-- Develop an ability to manage and understand rapid technological change and its effect on educational processes, institutions and policies.
+- Manage rapid technological change and analyse its impacts on educational processes, institutions and policies

 Teaching and learning